Group Behind Emmy Awards To Honor Comic Samantha Bee After Ivanka Trump Slur

 Bee’s reference came toward the end of a segment about President Trump’s immigration policies on her TBS show, “Full Frontal,” on Wednesday.
 She used the slur in urging Ivanka Trump to speak to her father about policies that separate children from their parents.

-Bee said, “Put on something tight and low-cut and tell your father to f—ing stop it.”
+“Let me just say, one mother to another, do something about your dad’s immigration practices, you feckless c—,” Bee said, adding, “Put on something tight and low-cut and tell your father to f—ing stop it.”

 White House press secretary Sarah Sanders on Thursday called Bee’s language “vile and vicious” and said executives at TBS and corporate parent Time Warner “must demonstrate that such explicit profanity about female members of this administration will not be condoned.”